Landen and Eliza Manjolo on motorcycle in MalawiLanden and Eliza Manjolo on motorcycle in MalawiLanden and Eliza Manjolo on motorcycle in Malawi

 Here are just some of the ways our gender equality programming is helping to change the lives of women, men and children around the world.

-Gender sensitive to gender transformative
+Gender transformative work

 Engaging men